-Professor Pajuste has been teaching accounting and finance related courses since 2000, at the undergraduate, MBA and executive education level, and has an extensive experience and training in participant centered learning methods such as cases and experiential learning.
+Professor Pajuste has been teaching accounting and finance related courses since 2000, at the undergraduate, MBA, EMBA and executive education level, and has an extensive experience and training in participant centered learning methods such as cases and experiential learning.

-In parallel with her academic work, Anete serves as a consultant on firm valuation, cost accounting, investment management and financial planning issues and shares her practical knowledge from investing in equities, index funds and real estate.
+In parallel with her academic work, Anete serves as a consultant on firm valuation, cost accounting, investment management and financial planning issues and shares her practical knowledge from investing in equities and real estate.
 Prior to joining academia, Anete worked in asset management.

 The Media and Firm Reputation Roles in Corporate Governance Improvements: Lessons from European Dual Class Share Unifications, with Beni Lauterbach, Corporate Governance: An International Review, vol. 25(1), p.
 4-19, 2017.

 The Long-term Valuation Effects of Voluntary Dual Class Share Unifcations, with Beni Lauterbach, Journal of Corporate Finance, vol. 31, p.
 171-185, 2015.

 Private Benefits of Control and Dual-class Share Unifications, with Benjamin Maury, Managerial and Decision Economics, vol. 32, p.
 355-369, 2011.